Criterion for the occurrence of many body localization in the presence of a single particle mobility edge: Introduction

-\paragraph*{Introduction:} An arbitrarily weak amount of disorder can localize all eigenstates in a non-interacting quantum system in dimensions $d \le 2$ while in three dimensions a mobility edge of energy $E_c$ can exist that separates localized and delocalized states~\cite{anderson.1958,tvr.1979,tvr.1985}.
+An arbitrarily weak amount of disorder can localize all eigenstates in a non-interacting quantum system in dimensions $d \le 2$ while in three dimensions a mobility edge of energy $E_c$ can exist that separates localized and delocalized states~\cite{anderson.1958,tvr.1979,tvr.1985}.
 In the presence of interactions, for large enough disorder, a many-body version of this effect called Many-Body Localization(MBL) can occur~\cite{basko.2006}, which has attracted a lot of attention recently~\cite{serbyn.2013,gopalakrishnan.2015,agarwal.2014,bardarson.2012}.
 Systems displaying MBL are the only known examples of generic interacting isolated quantum systems that do not thermalize~\cite{vadim.2007,pal.2010} and thus do not obey the Eigenstate Thermalization Hypothesis (ETH)~\cite{deutsch1991,srednicki1994,rigol.2008} .
 It has been argued these systems possess emergent conservation laws~\cite{huse2014phenomenology,modak1.2015,serbyn2013local,chandran2015constructing} which prevent thermalization like in integrable systems~\cite{rigol1.2009,santos.2010}.
 Systems which display MBL typically undergo a thermal-MBL transition as a function of quenched disorder.

 A delocalization-localization transition analogous to the thermal-MBL transition can occur even in a non-interacting system.
 An example of a one-dimensional microscopic model with such a transition is the Aubry-Andre model (AA model)~\cite{aubry.1980}.
 The transition is between a phase with {\em all} single particle states localized and one with {\em all} states delocalized.
-The delocalization-localization transition in this model transforms into a thermal-MBL transition upon the introduction of interactions~\cite{huse.2013}. the AA model has recently been emulated in experiments on cold-atoms in the non-interacting limit~\cite{fallani.2007,lucioni.2011} and with interactions to observe MBL~\cite{ehud.2015}.
+The delocalization-localization transition in this model transforms into a thermal-MBL transition upon the introduction of interactions~\cite{huse.2013}.
+The AA model has also been emulated in experiments on cold-atoms in the non-interacting limit~\cite{fallani.2007,lucioni.2011} and with interactions to observe MBL~\cite{ehud.2015}.
+It has also been proposed that the thermal-MBL transition in the AA model in the presence of interactions is in a different universality class from the transition in models with true disorder~\cite{uniclass.2017}.